 If you're interested in joining our group of regional advisors, please contact us.

-Whitney Ford-Terry (Santa Cruz, California) is a semi-domesticated bindle punk currently working as a Tours Specialist and Tour Leader with the Adventure Cycling Association.
-As a writer, arts organizer, and adventure cyclist she sees bikepacking as an immersive platform for creating conversations and collaborative projects that investigate our relationship to social and physical landscapes.
-Whitney is an Advocate Cycles Ambassador and volunteers with various local and regional organizations to help provide opportunities to inspire and empower people to engage with the world though bike travel.
+Whitney Ford-Terry (Santa Cruz, California) is a semi-domesticated bindle punk.
+They're a writer, arts organizer, and adventure cyclist that sees bikepacking as an immersive platform for creating conversations and collaborative projects that investigate our relationship to social and physical landscapes.
+Whitney volunteers with various local and regional organizations and WTF Bikexplorers to help provide opportunities to inspire and empower people to engage with the world though bike travel.

 Brendan Collier (Idyllwild, CA) has been riding bikes since early teenage years, and "bikepacking" regularly since 2005.
 Brendan is the founder of Hub Cyclery and the creator of the Stagecoach 400 route.